What it Means to be a Caregiver.

 JBU: What has been the hardest thing about being a caregiver?

-Ken: It’s routines that are the same day after day, and never ending.
+Ken: It’s routines that are the same day after day, and never-ending.
 It’s relentless.
 It’s 24/7.
 For instance, getting up every night to turn Joni in bed to a different position.
-And with Joni and me getting older, it doesn’t make it any easier.
-But we’ve learned to trust one another, be open and honest with each other, show mercy and tolerance toward each other, and especially, show gratitude.
-Most of all, it forces us to keep going to God every day–often many times during a day–for His help.
-And that keeps the load light.
+With Joni and me getting older, it doesn’t make it any easier, but we’ve learned to trust one another, be open and honest with each other, show mercy and tolerance toward each other, and especially, show gratitude.
+Most of all, it forces us to keep going to God every day–often many times during a day–for His help … and that keeps the load light.

 JBU: Have you ever thought this is more than I signed up for?
 If so, how did you work through those feelings?

 Ken: I remember one night sitting on the side of our bed trying to tell Joni how trapped I felt.
 I had all this psychological pressure and I just felt hemmed in.
-I felt guilty telling her all this, but I remember her replying to me, “Ken, if I were in your position, I’d feel the same way.
+I felt guilty telling her all this, but I remember her reply to me, “Ken, if I were in your position, I’d feel the same way.
 So I don’t blame you.”
-It’s funny because nothing really changed about the routine after that, but the burden had lifted.
-All because my wife understood me.
+It’s funny because nothing really changed about the routine after that, but the burden had lifted – all because my wife understood me.

 JBU: What has been the blessing?

-JBU: Many marriages would never survive the kind of stress you have; how have you kept your marriage strong in the midst of a chronic disability and illnesses?
+JBU: Many marriages would never survive the kind of stress you have; how have you kept your marriage strong amid a chronic disability and illnesses?

 Ken: I try to remember that suffering is just a part of everyday life for us all.
 Life is wired to be difficult.
-It’s supposed to be hard–after all, we live in a fallen world.
-Everybody has to deal with suffering, and we get into trouble when we think that life is basically supposed to be easy, comfortable, and free of illness or problems.
-As I often say, “none of us is getting out of here alive,” so we shouldn’t be surprised when illnesses and bad medical reports are the order of the day.
+It’s supposed to be hard.
+After all, we live in a fallen world.
+Everybody has to deal with suffering, and we get into trouble when we think that life is supposed to be easy, comfortable, and free of illness or problems.
+As I often say, “None of us is getting out of here alive,” so we shouldn’t be surprised when illnesses and bad medical reports are the order of the day.